nepellion/nmbl-helper/README.md

 see https://www.freedesktop.org/software/systemd/man/latest/ukify.html and/or https://wiki.archlinux.org/title/Unified_kernel_image#ukify

 > [!WARNING]
+> options Linux and Initrd are ignored, as they get set by discovered kernel packages and booster initramfs images respectively

+> [!WARNING]
-> At the very least `Cmdline` needs to be set to proper kernel parameters to boot! you can for example copy these from `/boot/grug/grub.cfg` if you were using grub before (they are the parameters passed to the `linux` executable in the main menu entry, they are mostly necessary to find and mount the main root partition, after which fstab will take over)
+> At the very least `Cmdline` needs to be set to proper kernel parameters to boot! (see: https://wiki.archlinux.org/title/Kernel_parameters).
+> You can for example copy these from `/boot/grug/grub.cfg` if you were using grub before (they are the parameters passed to the `linux` executable in the main menu entry, they are mostly there to find and mount the main root partition, after which fstab will be loaded and used to mount the rest)

 > [!IMPORTANT]
-> You should also consider adding `Microcode` as either `/boot/amd-ucode.img` or `/boot/intel-ucode.img` from their respective packages (see: https://wiki.archlinux.org/title/microcode)
+> You should also consider adding your respective `Microcode` package, either `amd-ucode` or `intel-ucode` (see: https://wiki.archlinux.org/title/microcode)

-> [!NOTE]
-> options Linux and Initrd are overridden by discovered kernel packages and booster initramfs images respectively

 ### UEFI | efibootmgr

-The default EFI boot record is set using `efibootmgr` from the `efibootmgr` package.
+The default EFI boot record is set using `efibootmgr` command from the `efibootmgr` package.

 Configuration is done through files in `/etc/nmbl-ukify.conf.d` directory.
-The default configuration file `/etc/nmbl-ukify.conf` already contains these defaults:
+The default file `/etc/nmbl-ukify.conf` should already contain this configuration:
 ```conf
 OSDirLabel="Linux"